pinobatch/pently/docs/usage.md

 reaching the end.
 This is the rough equivalent of an "order table" in a tracker, also incorporating some functions of the "conductor track" in a MIDI sequencer.

+Pently measures tempo in rows per minute, not ticks per row as is done in some other drivers.
+Because ticks per row are rarely a whole number, Pently uses an algorithm similar to Bresenham line drawing to determine when to start the next row.
+Every tick, it adds the tempo to a counter modulo the number of ticks per minute, and a new row begins when this counter wraps around.

+However, this makes rows slightly uneven in length.
+Repeated notes on detached instruments make this difference particularly audible if ticks per row are close to an odd number.
+In addition, some NSF players can detect a repeating song by comparing RAM contents to earlier ticks, but variations in fractions of a tick can confuse loop detection.
+Configuration can enable one of three workarounds.

 ### Patterns